How to start a cleaning business

 - Read this guide on hiring the right staff for your business for more information.

-- Make sure you get extensive references and ask for CRB checks too.
+- Make sure you get extensive references and ask for DBS (previously CRB checks) too.
 You don't want to employ someone who steals from your clients' homes!

-- Because cleaning work is usually low paid (and you'll want to keep it this way in order to get a good profit margin), you need to keep up-to-date with changes to minimum wage.
+- As cleaning work is usually low-paid (and you'll want to keep it this way in order to get a good profit margin), you need to keep up-to-date with changes to minimum wage.
 Not doing so could result in fines or even prosecution.

 - Remember that if you hire staff they must be trained as well, which ups the cost of running your business and means a longer wait before making a profit.

-- A domestic cleaning business with no staff can be started more or less for free, as you use clients' cleaning products.
+- Starting a domestic cleaning business with no staff can be more or less for free, as you use clients' cleaning products.
 You may need a small amount to market your business, but you can create a free website and meet people in person to cut even those costs.

 - If you require staff, overheads will obviously go up for wage costs, and possibly supplying a uniform.